-Hazard Assessment: During a response effort, safety of human life is the highest priority.
-Stabilizing the situation is the next priority, which involves a hazard assessment.
-For this WCD scenario, the hazard assessment would identify critical infrastructure and resources that could be impacted as a result of the WCD.
-The river system within EPA Region 8 is a valuable resource for multiple reasons, among which are its provision of water for domestic and irrigation purposes, provision of critical habitat for threatened and endangered species, inclusion of cultural and historically significant areas, and economic importance based on the recreational opportunities it provides.
+Hazard Assessment: During a response effort, health and safety is the highest priority.
+Stabilizing the situation is the next priority, which includes hazard assessment.
+For many WCD scenarios, the hazard assessment would identify critical infrastructure and resources potentially impacted by the WCD.
+The river systems within EPA Region 8 are essential resources valued provision of water for domestic and irrigation purposes, provision of critical habitat for threatened and endangered species, inclusion of cultural and historically significant areas, and the economic importance of recreational opportunities.

-Vulnerability Analysis: Consideration of particular points of environmental and economic sensitivity will include drinking water and irrigation water intakes, federally protected lands/parks/refuges, Tribal lands, etc.
+Vulnerability Analysis: Consideration of points of environmental and economic sensitivity will include drinking water and irrigation water intakes, federally protected lands/parks/refuges, Tribal lands, etc.

-Seasonal/Geographic Considerations: North Dakota, as all other states within Region 8, is vulnerable to widespread or localized flooding due to heavy rains, flooding caused by ice jams, rapid snow melt in mountain drainages, any snow melt reaching major rivers, and high winds or tornados.
-Other considerations could be severe weather (tornadoes) and natural disasters (i.e., Wasatch Fault in Utah).
+Seasonal/Geographic Considerations: All Region 8 states experience seasonal variation in river conditions, species habitat use and other items.
+All states are vulnerable to widespread or localized flooding due to heavy rains, blizzard conditions, flooding caused by ice jams, rapid snow melt in mountain drainages, any snow melt reaching major rivers, and high winds or tornados.
+Other considerations could be severe weather (tornadoes) and natural disasters (i.e., earthquakes along the Wasatch Fault in Utah).